tconkling47/543_deliverable_1/README.md

 The knit html files are also included in this folder.
 They are identical.

-IMPORTANT NOTE: The diagram previews created through the .rmd file or the .html are TOO SMALL.
+IMPORTANT NOTE: The diagram previews created through the .rmd file or the .html files are TOO SMALL.
-Please see the .jpg created by R in order to see the true diagram.
+Please see the separate .jpg created by R in order to see the true diagram.